GJMeijer/Root-beam-modelling/README.md

 # Root beam modelling
 Notes 27/09/2018, GJMeijer
+Python code to analyse the behaviour of roots loaded in direct shear by solving the (large deformation) bending equation, taking i to account both axial and bending stiffness.

 ## Publication details
-This code belong to publication:
+This code belong to journal publication:
-    Analysis of coupled axial and lateral deformation of roots in soil
+    `Analysis of coupled axial and lateral deformation of roots in soil
     GJ Meijer, D Muir Wood, JA Knappett, AG Bengough, T Liang
     International Journal for Analytical and Numerical Methods in Geomechanics
     201x, volume x, issue x, page xx-xx
-    DOI: xxx
+    DOI: xxx`
 This code can be used to reproduce some of the shear tests with ABS described in this paper (Liang et al.)